CodecoolGlobal/tech-interview-workbook-silviurdr/docs/module_oop.md

 ### Object-oriented

 #### What is a class?

+A class is a blueprint to create an object.

 #### What is an object?

+An object is an instance of a class, each object has its own set of properties.

 #### What is a constructor?

+Constructors are special methods in Java/C# that have the same name as the class.
+Everytime we create an object, a default constructor is created.

 #### Do we require parameter for constructors?

+We can create constructors with or without parameters.
+The default constructor doesn't have any parameters, so no, it's not required to use parameters for constructors.

 #### What is an interface?

+An interface is just a class, the difference is that it has only method signatures, so no code written in the method body.
+Using interface-based design concepts provides loose coupling, component-based programming, easier maintainability, makes your code more scalable and makes code reuse much more accessible because the implementations is separated from the interface.

 #### What are access modifiers?

+Access modifiers are keywords used to specify the declared accessibility of a member or a type.
+There are 4 access modifiers in Java: public, private, protected and default.

 #### What is data hiding?

+Data hiding is a software development technique specifically used in OPP to hide internal object details (data members).
+Data hiding ensures exclusive data access to class members and protects object integrity by preventing unintended or intended changes.
+Data hiding also reduces system complexity for increased robustness by limiting the interdependencies between software components.
+Data hiding is also known as data encapsulation or information hiding.

 #### Can a static method use non-static members?

+Yes, non-static members are allowed in a static method.

 #### What is the difference between hiding a static method and overriding an instance method?

+Hiding a static method or any method uses the OOPs principle of Encapsulation compared to overriding, an instance method that uses OOPs prince of Polymorphism.

 #### Define the following terms: Instantiation, Attribute, Method

+Instantiation: the process of creating a new object; Attribute: it's another word for field, member.
+An object can have multiple attributes of different types, such as int, float, boolean, String and so on. ; Method: is a block of code which onl runs when it is called.
+Methods are used to perform certain actions and they are also known as functions.

 #### Could we access a static variable (or method) from a non-static method?
 Why?

+Yes, a non-static method can acess a static variable or call a static method in Java.
+There is no problem with that because of static members i.e. both static variable and static methods belong to a class and can be called from anywhere, depending upon their access modifiers.

 #### Could we access a non-static variable (or method) from a static method?
 Why?

+No, because that non-static variable belongs to an instance.
+We need to create an object to use those fields and methods.

 #### How many instances you have of a static variable of a given class?

+Only one.

 #### Why is it not a good practice to write a lot of static methods?

+Static methods cause tight coupling, which is a violation of good Object Oriented Design.

 #### What are the features of static attributes and static methods of a class?
 What are the benefits, when to use them?
 #### What is the ‘this’ reference?

+Using 'this' keyword you reference the object of the current class.

 #### What are base class, subclass and superclass?

+When we use inheritance, a subclass extends superclass.
+This means the subclass has all properties of a superclass, such as methods, fields, inner classes or block of codes.
+A base class is a class that will be extended and is only used as a base for all clases to receive its properties.

 #### Draw an object oriented family (as entities, with relations) on the whiteboard.

 #### Difference between overloading and overriding?

+Method overloading is the example of compile time polymorphism, while method overriding is the example of run time polymorphism.
+In the case of method overloading, parameter must be different.
+In case of method overriding, parameter must be the same.

 #### What are the Object Oriented Principles?
 Explain the concepts with realistic examples!

+Inheritance - Polymorphism - Encapsulation - Abstraction

 #### What is method overloading?

+Overloading: is a feature that allows a class to have more than one method having the same name, if their arguments lists are different.
+Three ways to achieve overloading - number of parameters, data type of parameters and sequence of Data type parameters.

 #### What is method overriding?

+If a subclass provides a different implementation for the method that has been declared by one of its parent class, it is known as method overriding.

 #### Explain how object oriented languages attempt to simplify memory management for Programmers.

 #### Explain the “Single Responsibility” principle!

+The single-responsibility principle (SRP) is a computer-programming principle that states that every module or class should have reponsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class, module or function.

 #### What is an object oriented program?
 Explain, show.

+In an object oriented program, the programmers define the data type of a data structure and also the types of operations(functions) that can be applied to the data structure.
+In this way, the data structure becomes an object that includes both data and functions.
+In addition, programmers can create relationships between one object and another.
+For example, objects can inherit characteristics of other objects.

 #### How do you make a class immutable?
 What do you need to watch out for?

+You can make a class immutable in few ways:

+1. Declare class final
+2. Declare class members final
+3. Create getter methods and no set methods.

 #### How many instances can be created for an abstract class?

+You can't create an instance from an abstract class because it's incomplete, has methods without body.

 ## Programming languages

 ### Java

 #### What is autoboxing and unboxing?

+Autoboxing is the automatic conversion that the Java compiler makes between the primitive types and their corresponding object wrapper classes.
+Unboxing means converting an object of a wrapper type to its corresponding primitive value.

 #### If you have a variable, that shall store a positive whole number between 0 and 200, what primitive type would you use to store it?

+Use an unsigned integer.

 #### What is the "golden rule" of variable scoping in Java?
 What is the lifetime of variables?

+A variable is available only in the scope it was defined (curly brackets).
+The lifetime of an Instance variable is until the object stays in memory.
+The lifetime of a Class variable is until the end of the program or as long as the class is loaded in memory.
+The lifetime of a local variable is until the control leaves the block in which it's declared.

 #### What is the purpose of the ‘equals()’ method?

+.equals() evaluates to the comparison of values in the objects

 #### What is the difference between '==' and 'equals()'?

+== checks if both objects point to the same memory location whereas .equals() evalutes to the comparison of values in the objects.

 #### What does the ‘static’ keyword mean?

+The keyword static indicates that the particular member belongs to a type itself, rather than to an instance of that type.
+This means that only one instance of that static member is created which is shared across all instances of the class.

 #### Why is the main() method declared as static?
 Explain.
 #### What is the default access modifier in a class?
 #### What is the JVM?